 Intent of the Training Programme

+The COVID-19 situation has given teachers, practitioners and facilitators the additional responsibility of ensuring that the learning process is seamlessly carried out, in the absence of their usual tools and techniques.
 E-learning has emerged as the solution to teaching problems, but also thrown up newer ones.
 After all, e-learning isn’t just about making hardcopy material ready for online versions.
 It requires rewriting the order of your syllabi to fit the digital format, while foreseeing newer challenges and obstacles for the student and the teacher.
 This has to then be backed by training of the teachers and support staff for this new pedagogic practice.
 Alongside this, a strong data capture mechanism needs to be instituted to track and follow progress by the team.

 Digi-Akshara helps you recreate classroom experiences virtually, optimise the use of digital media and hone the sensitivity required to help students transition into this new setup.
 While recreating the same experience it is important to to not simply reproduce with the existing didactic pedagogical method but to innovate and bring in new and creative way for a “ubiquitous learning”

 Digi- Akshara is a programme that attempts to train educators, facilitators, teachers into researchers and students of literature, support staff into willing participants in an unfamiliar space, and students into the most unlikely heroes of our times.

 Digi Akshara covers the following in a systematic and structural approach to enable the participant to create an e-learning space for children through the Arts.
 The purpose of this training programme is two-fold – Working on self and equipping oneself to facilitate classroom learning using creative interventions.
 This program is a comprehensive journey that allows the participants to gain insights into many aspects of teaching by providing them with experiential tools to create holistic e-learning spaces through the Arts.